Acceptance and Commitment Therapy (ACT) for Anxiety

 How your mind relates to internal experiences

-So you’re not just coping—you’re creating lasting, meaningful change.
+With this holistic, integrated approach, you’re creating lasting, meaningful change.

 In-person sessions are available in West Chester (Cincinnati area), with virtual therapy offered throughout Ohio.